bartoszluka/cv2/main.typ

 = Bio
 I'm Bartek and I love programming, problem solving and learning new stuff.
-I would like to apply what I've learned
-Over the course of my career I solved m
+I'm looking for the opportunity to apply my knowledge and gain some more.

 = Experience

 #entry("Netcompany", [July 2024 -- now])[
   Netcompany is one of the largest Danish IT firms.
-  The project I worked on focused on improving internal wokflows using AI.
+  The project I worked on focused on improving internal wokflows using (generative) AI.
   It included:
   - chat app (similar to ChatGPT) -- using ASP.NET Core + Angular,
   - meeting summary with MS Teams integration,